ajopaul/toy-robot/README.md

 The origin (0,0) can be considered to be the SOUTH WEST most corner.

 The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
-The application should discard all commands in the sequence until a valid PLACE command has been executed.
+The application will discard all commands in the sequence until a valid PLACE command has been executed.

 MOVE will move the toy robot one unit forward in the direction it is currently facing.